sttlchen/sttlchen.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Welcome"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome!
+Hello!/你好！/Guten Tag!
 ======
-I am a senior at the University of Wisconsin-Madison double majoring in Mathematics and Statistics with an anticipated graduation in Fall 2024.
-I am interested in research in Applied Mathematics and am seeking hands-on experience in the field for Spring 2025.
+I am a senior Mathematics and Statistics student at UW-Madison with an anticipated graduation in Fall 2024.
+My research interest is Applied Mathematics with statistical theories.
+I am seeking research experience in the field for Spring 2025.

 I am applying to Applied Mathematics and Statistics graduate programs for Fall 2025.